la2050/archive/_projects/2015/healthy-streams-for-angelenos.md

   developed into a public awareness campaign.
 project_image: 'https://img.youtube.com/vi/kQnTJYkpO4A/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/kQnTJYkpO4A'
-'In one to three sentences, please describe your proposal.': >- The Healthy Streams for Angelenos project as an important first step to make important linkages between human health, resource management, and water quality science.
-The goal of the Healthy Streams for Angelenos project is to provide resource managers with the information they need to accurately assess the public health risks associated with stream-based recreation when known water quality safety standards are exceeded.
-This information will be developed into a public awareness campaign.
 Where will you be working?:
   - Central LA
   - San Gabriel Valley